NVIDIA/NVFlare/docs/real_world_fl/kubernetes.rst

 =========

 With NVIDIA FLARE installed in your local machine, you can create one set of startup kits easily with ``nvflare provision``.
 If there is a project.yml file in your current working directory, ``nvflare provision`` will create a workspace directory.
-If that project.yml file does not exist, ``nvflare provsiion`` will create a sample project.yml for you.
+If that project.yml file does not exist, ``nvflare provision`` will create a sample project.yml for you.
 For simplicity, we suggest you remove/rename any existing project.yml and workspace directory.
 Then provision the set of startup kits from scratch.
 When selecting the sampel project.yml during provisioning time, select non-HA one as most clusters support HA easily.

 After provisioning, you will have a workspace/example_project/prod_00 folder, which includes server, site-1, site-2 and admin@nvidia.com folders.
+If you would like to use other names instead of ``site-1``, ``site-2``, etc, you can remove the workspace folder and modify the project.yml file.
+After that, you can run ``nvflare provision`` command to get the new set of startup kits.

 Persistent Volume
 =================